OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 You don't need to do anything with SSH or use any special port numbers.
 Bring up the Wireguard connection first, if you don't leave it up all the time, and then start the Remote Desktop session.
-After you're done with the remote desktop, you will probably want to log out of Windows.
+After you're done with the remote desktop, you will probably want to log out of Windows (in the GUI).
 Whether or not you log out, please disconnect cleanly from within the Remote desktop client program, then you may deactivate the Wireguard connection (or leave it up).